-Horses have always been a big part of the Fair.
+Horses have always been a big part of the New Jersey State Fair.

 Back in 1919, when horses were still more common than cars, the Branchville Riding Club formed.
 Since then, this event has evolved into the 10-day spectacular of the Sussex County Fair!